Places Insights overview

 • What kinds of businesses are most commonly found near my most successful stores?

-• Are there any areas with a high concentration of complementary businesses that could attract my target customers?
+• What areas have a high concentration of complementary businesses that could attract my target customers?

 • How many 5 star sushi restaurants are open at 8pm in Madrid, have wheelchair accessible parking, and offer takeout?

-• Site selection is the process of evaluating and choosing the most suitable locations for a new business or placement of a physical asset
+• Site selection to evaluate and choosing the most suitable locations for a new business or placement of a physical asset.

-• Location performance evaluation is the assessment for what variables, such as proximity to certain geospatial characteristics like POIs, affect positive or negative performance of your locations.
+• Location performance evaluation to determine what geospatial variables, such as proximity to certain types of POIs like supermarkets or event venues, affect positive or negative performance of your locations.

 About brands data